raianyrufino/books-api/README.md

-# LIVROS-API
+# BOOKS-API

-This API was developed for the purpose of providing information for the [Livros-app](https://github.com/yaakovdantas/livros-app)
+This API was developed for the purpose of providing information for the [Books-app](https://github.com/yaakovdantas/livros-app)

 ## Dependencies